 Allison Transmission Holdings, Inc. and its subsidiaries ("Allison," the "Company," "we," "us" or "our") design and manufacture vehicle propulsion solutions, including commercial-duty on-highway, off-highway and defense fully automatic transmissions and electric hybrid and fully electric systems.
 The business was founded in 1915 and has been headquartered in Indianapolis, Indiana since inception.
-Allison was an operating unit of General Motors Corporation from 1929 until 2007, when Allison once again became a stand-alone company.
-In March 2012, Allison began trading on the New York Stock Exchange under the symbol "ALSN".
+Allison is traded on the New York Stock Exchange under the symbol "ALSN".

-Although approximately 79% of revenues were generated in North America in 2020, we have a global presence by serving customers in Europe, Asia, South America and Africa.
+Although approximately 76% of revenues were generated in North America in 2021, we have a global presence by serving customers in Asia, Europe, South America and Africa.
 We serve customers through an independent network of approximately 1,400 independent distributor and dealer locations worldwide.